MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 ## Configure IPsec and GRE connections on the remote site

+To configure IPsec and GRE connections on the remote site, follow this step:

 On the remote peer device, use the **VM network endpoint IP address** from the VMM UI as destination Address while setting up the IPSec\GRE connection.

 ![Screenshot of the remote site.](./media/sdn-route-network-traffic/sdn-route-network-traffic3.png)